JosePedroDias/torcs-track-editor/README.md

 # Tentative Roadmap

-* add input type file to allow loading tracks with ease
+* fix segment form layout with an overflow to allow scrolling
-* save track button
+* support zoom centered of selected segment
 * try to correct precision issues (most tracks don't end closed as they should, probably due to curve interpolation misinterpretation of something)